Local food terms

 Michelada - Like a chelada with the addition of Maggi or soy sauce, Worcestershire sauce, and salsa (such as Valentina or Búfalo).
 Versions made with tomato or clam juice are an abomination.
 Recently popular are versions with mango, chamoy, or other fruit flavors, or even "blue bubblegum"(?!)

-Ojo Rojo - Michelada with tomato juice or, even worse, Clamato/Kermato
+Ojo Rojo - Like a michelada with tomato juice or, even worse, Clamato/Kermato.
+Sometimes incorrectly called a michelada in other parts of the world.

 Paloma - The most popular tequila cocktail in Mexico: "Squirt" grapefruit soda with tequila.
 Occasionally made with grapefruit juice and sparkling water.
 Often served in a salt-rimmed glass.

 Piña Colada - Literally, "strained pineapple".
 Pineapple juice with coconut cream and rum.
 Definitely beats getting caught in the rain.
-If you caught the reference to Rupert Holmes's "Escape", I apologize.
+I apologize unreservedly for the reference to Rupert Holmes's "Escape", as does my own special lady.

 Refresco - Any carbonated soft drink